meta-models/meta-oss-cookbook/recipes/computer-use-web/README.md

 ### 1. Serve Muse Glimmer with vision

-Follow [`../../inference-server/llama-cpp.md`](../../inference-server/llama-cpp.md) for the build you can download pre-built binary for your setup by running `curl -LsSf https://llama.app/install.sh | sh`.
+Follow [`../../inference-server/llama-cpp.md`](../../inference-server/llama-cpp.md) for the build.
+You can easily download a pre-built binary for your hardware running `curl -LsSf https://llama.app/install.sh | sh`.

 Llama.cpp automatically downloads, caches and serves models with the command `llama serve -hf`.
 Muse Glimmer supports a native context of **131072**: